Chiara Badano: Beatification

 Andrea Bartole was a young man from Trieste who succumbed to terminal fulminant meningitis in 2001 in the capital city of Friuli-Venezia Giulia, Italy.
 His parents prayed for the intercession of Chiara to heal him from the meningitis that was destroying his organs.
 When his condition was subsequently suddenly healed, his doctors could not medically explain what had happened.

-So, reasons given for canonization include dedication to caring for children and the elderly and behavior described as “heroic” in the face of illness, as well as the canonical declaration of Andrea Bartole's return to health.
+So, reasons given for canonization include a dedication to caring for children and the elderly and behavior described as “heroic” in the face of illness, as well as the canonical declaration of Andrea Bartole's return to health.

-On July 3, 2008 Benedict XVI authorized Card.
-José Saraiva Martins, the then Prefect of the Congregation for the Causes of Saints, to decree the venerability of the Servant of God Chiara Badano.
+On July 3, 2008 Pope Benedict XVI authorized Cardinal José Saraiva Martins, the then Prefect of the Congregation for the Causes of Saints, to decree that the Servant of God Chiara Badano be given the title Venerable.

 On January 15, 2009, a commission of doctors appointed by the Congregation for the Causes of Saints unanimously defined the healing as "inexplicable" by natural forces alone and also "rapid, total and lasting".

-Later, the religiously oriented commission called it "miraculous" and attributed it to the intercession of Chiara Luce.
-The circumstance facilitated its cause of beatification.
+Later, the theological commission called it "miraculous" and attributed it to the intercession of Chiara Luce.
+This opened the way to the further progress of the cause of her beatification.

 On December 12, 2009, Pope Benedict XVI acknowledged the miracle and signed the decree of beatification.

 Chiara Badano was declared a "Blessed" by the Catholic Church on September 25, 2010, at a solemn Mass celebrated at the Sanctuary of Our Lady of Divine Love in Rome, in the presence of thousands of people.
-Archbishop Angelo Amato, Prefect of the Vatican Congregation for the Causes of Saints, said that Chiara was a great example of how the short life of a young person could be lived out in great holiness and "today there are virtuous people, who in family, at school, in society, do not fritter away their lives."
+Archbishop Angelo Amato, the then Prefect of the Roman Congregation for the Causes of Saints, said that Chiara was a great example of how the short life of a young person could be lived out in great holiness and "today there are virtuous people, who in family, at school, in society, do not fritter away their lives".
 Her feast day is celebrated on October 29.